-Heikin Ashi is a type of trading chart that originated in Japan.
-Heikin Ashi charts are similar to candlestick charts in that the color of the candlestick denotes the direction the price is moving.
-The main difference between candlestick and Heikin Ashi charts is that the HA charts average price moves, creating a smoother appearance.
-Because the HA price bars are averaged, they don't show the exact open and close prices for a particular time period.
+There's one main difference between traditional candlestick charts and Heikin Ashi charts.
+Heikin Ashi charts the average price moves, creating a smoother appearance.
+Because the Heikin Ashi price bars are averaged, they don't show the exact open and close prices for a particular time period.

-Heikin Ashi Calculation
+The Heikin Ashi Calculation

-Heikin Ashi charts calculate their own open (HAO), high (HAH), low (HAL) and close (HAC) using the actual open (O), high (H), low (L) and close (C) of the time frame (1 minute, 5 minute, 15 minute, etc.).
+Heikin Ashi charts smooth price activity by calculating average values.
+An HA chart calculates its own open (HAO), high (HAH), low (HAL), and close (HAC).
+It uses the actual open (O), high (H), low (L), and close (C) of the time frame (e.g., one minute, five minutes, 15 minutes).

 HAO = (Open of previous bar + Close of previous bar) / 2